Learn the phrases commonly heard around town

 Franklin Street

-Chapel Hill’s main drag, divided into East and West by Columbia Street, is in the heart of town.
+Chapel Hill’s main drag through the heart of town is divided by Columbia Street.
 The Franklin-Columbia intersection is where huge crowds gather to celebrate big UNC wins.

 GDTBATH